Top 5 Mistakes To Avoid While Managing Medical Billing And Collection

 4. Services not covered by the plan.

-2. Disorganized and scattered claim fillings
+2. Disorganized and Scattered Claim Fillings

-Accurate medical coding and billing lie at the heart of efficient medical claims.
+Accurate coding and billing lie at the heart of efficient claims.
 A single unchecked and empty section is all it takes for a claim denial.
 In most cases, even the fundamental field like date of birth, time of accident, or gender are left blank.

 Timely claim fillings are also critical for smooth RCM.
 Deadlines play a pivotal role in claim acceptance or rejections.
 The overdue claim fillings adversely affect the cash flow and resultantly profit diminishes.

-An efficient system for claim fillings, medical billing, and collections is the easiest way to prevent claim denial mishaps.
-The automated system of medical billing companies considerably reduces the tardy filling and reduced cash flow possibilities.
+An efficient system for claim fillings, billing, and collections is the easiest way to prevent claim denial mishaps.
+The automated system of billing companies considerably reduces the tardy filling and reduced cash flow possibilities.

-3. Lack of specifications
+3. Lack of Specifications

 Insurance companies often deny claims that are truncated (unnecessarily shortened) or not coded with a high specificity level.
 The trained coder is well aware that each and every diagnosis is required to be coded with the absolute highest level.

-4. Miscoding and typing error
+4. Miscoding and Typing Error

-When your staff is heavily involved in coding along with other responsibilities it’s common to make general medical billing errors.
+When your staff is heavily involved in coding along with other responsibilities it’s common to make general billing errors.
 These errors can be in the form of a duplicate charge, incorrect date, unbundled code, or miskeyed patient name.
-Even honestly accidental mistakes can lead to a derail insurance claim.
-The upcoding and under coding mistakes are illegal and they may lead to heavy fines or criminal persecution.

-5. Lack of follow-ups
+5. Lack of Follow-Ups

 To Wrap Things up!

-Medical billing and collection is a complex area that can create big problems for healthcare providers.
-Managing medical billing and collections is not an easy task.
+Managing billing and collections is not an easy task.
 It requires a lot of knowledge, skill, patience, and determination.
-Outsourcing medical billing and collection has proven to help medical practices in maximizing revenue by lowering claim denial rates.

 Healthcare Reimbursement Simplified